mwojnars/hypertag/README.md

   including tagged and control blocks.
 - The `pass` keyword can be used in place of a block, as an "empty block" placeholder.
   This quasi-block generates no output, similarly to the `pass` keyword in Python.
-  The use of `pass` is never enforced by the syntax, given that empty body is always a valid alternative and can be used inside all kinds of parent blocks.
+  The use of `pass` is never enforced by the syntax: empty body is always a valid alternative and can be used inside parent blocks of all types.
 In some cases, though, the use of explicit `pass` may be preferred due to aesthetic considerations.
 - In expressions, you can create literal strings with the `'...'` and `"..."` syntax.
   This syntax actually creates _formatted strings_ (equivalent to Python's f-strings), which may contain _embedded expressions_ of both the `$...` and `{...}` form.
-  If you want to create raw strings instead, so that `$` and `{}` are treated as regular characters, the `r'...'` and `r"..."` syntax can be used.
+  If you want to create raw strings instead, such that `$` and `{}` are treated as regular characters, the `r'...'` and `r"..."` syntax can be used.
-- Hypertag provides a special _concatenation operator_ not present in Python.
-  If multiple expressions are put one after another separated by 1+ whitespace (a space is the operator): EXPR1 EXPR2 EXPR3 ... their values are automatically converted to strings with `str(EXPR)` and concatenated.
+- Hypertag provides a special _concatenation operator_.
+If multiple expressions are put one after another separated by 1+ whitespace (a space is the operator): EXPR1 EXPR2 EXPR3 ... their values get automatically converted to strings (`str(EXPR)`) and concatenated.
   This is an extension of Python syntax for concatenating literal strings, like in:
-  `'Hypertag '  "is"   ' cool'` which is parsed into a single string: `'Hypertag is cool'` In Python, this works for literals only.
-In Hypertag, all types of expressions can be handled in this way.
+  `'Hypertag '  "is"   ' cool'` which is parsed into a single string: `'Hypertag is cool'` In Python, this works for literals only, while in Hypertag, all types of expressions can be handled in this way.